marcosschroh/pyinstamation/README.md

 ## API Example

 If you want to check how to use the bot in depth check the [examples](./examples) or read the source.

-Do not run the examples from the folder, copy them to the root folder.
+To run the examples just type, but remember to update the constants (user, pass, post url):

-Example
+`python examples/bot_like_and_comment.py`

+`python examples/bot_upload_picture.py`

+Simple example

 ```python
 from pyinstamation.bot import InstaBot
 from pyinstamation.scrapper import InstaScrapper